BASEDD House (BASEDD) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 BASEDD House Historical Price

-According to the latest data gathered on BASEDD House live price page, the current price of BASEDD House is 0.001220USD.
+According to the latest data gathered on BASEDD House live price page, the current price of BASEDD House is 0.001139USD.
 The circulating supply of BASEDD House(BASEDD) is

 In the past 24 hours, BASEDD House has shown a price movement of